OceanParcels/SCARIBOS_3DtransportCuracao/README.md

 In this project the Parcels version 3.1.2 is used.
 Particle tracking simulations are used to simulate the transport pathways of passive tracers across a large domain that includes the islands of Curaçao, Aruba and Bonaire.
 Virtual particles are released into the study area at 24-hour intervals from April 1, 2020, to March 31, 2024.

-The simulated particles represent neutrally buoyant tracersthe volumetric transport of water masses within the region.
+The simulated particles represent neutrally buoyant tracers representing the volumetric transport of water masses within the region.
 Particle deployment occurs across multiple depth levels, extending from the sea surface down to the maximum model depth, using logarithmic vertical spacing to provide higher resolution near the surface where the current is generally the strongest.
 This vertical arrangement creates depth intervals ranging from approximately 4.3 meters near the surface to 435 meters at the greatest depths.
 Horizontal particle placement follows a regular grid pattern with 0.01° spacing (approximately 1 km resolution).

 ### Running the Parcels simulations:

 The structure of the scripts, found in [**parcels_run**](./parcels_run/), is as follows:

 - `1_particle_release.py`: Determine locations and depths of particle release
-- `1_plot_particle_release.py`: Plot particle release locations (**Figure 3 in manuscript**)
+- `1_plot_particle_release.py`: Plot particle release locations (**Figure 3 in the manuscript**)
 - `2_run_INFLOW4B4M.py`: Script to run the main Parcels experiment - can be executed in parallel for all months.
 Each simulation includes particle seeding over a 3-month period.
 - `2_run_SAMPLEVEL.py`: Script to execute single time-step particle seeding while recording initial particle velocities - required for calculating volume transport per particle.
-- `3_calc_VT.py`: Script to calcualte volume transport of each particle.
+- `3_calc_VT.py`: Script to calculate volume transport of each particle.
-- `4_calc_rampup_multiple_batches.py`: Script to determine ramp-up period (ramp-up period is marked in polts in **Figures 8 and 9**).
+- `4_calc_rampup_multiple_batches.py`: Script to determine ramp-up period (ramp-up period is marked in plots in **Figures 8 and 9**).
 - `submit_...`: these are example scripts that are used to submit SLURM jobs to IMAU Lorenz cluster (usually to run in parallel, but not necessary)

-### Analysizng the Parcels outputs:
+### Analyzing the Parcels outputs:

 The structure of the scripts, found in [**parcels_analysis**](./parcels_analysis/), is as follows:
 - `0_extract_SCARIBOS_temperature_salinity.py`: Script that extracts the salinity and temperature data from SCARIBOS in order to compare the T-S diagram from SCARIBOS with the observations (expedition 64PE529).